takacsmark/takacsmark.github.io/_drafts/2018-01-15-7-uses-of-augmented-reality-that-will-matter-to-your-business-2018.md

 AR is a very special animal, because it's cross-industry.
 It can play well with any business in any field, and it can add value to other current technology trends.

+So why is AR a special field and why should you consider AR in 2018?

-So, what do I mean by this?
-Your AR investment may play well with you other digital projects, on top of this you can use AR to better realize the value of your ongoing initiatives.
+- **Your AR investment may play well with you other digital projects, you can use AR to better realize the value of your ongoing initiatives.**

-Let's say you have invested into data collection in your manufacturing site, and now you have all the data of your entire production line in a central repository.
-Now it's time to apply human or artificial intelligence to make your data work for you.
-Looking over your production line with an engineer's knowledge augmented with key metrics may save you a lot of time and money.
-Especially if potential failures and preventive maintenance actions are also highlighted.

-AR plays well with data, and guided recommendations.
-Any scenario works well with AR, where enriching your view with data gives you advantage.

-Another good thing about A/R is that it is directly connected to customer and user experience.
-Use AR to engage with customers and co-workers in whole new, inspiring ways.
+- A great thing about AR is that it's **directly connected to customer experience**.
+Use AR to engage with customers in whole new, inspiring ways.
+- You implement AR in various ways; in a **mobile app, in smart glasses and in 2018 we'll have large AR walls** similar to large TV screen that give way to new, disruptive solutions.
+- AR plays well with **data and AI**.
+Personal recommendations showcased with AR may be the key for your customers, just think of car sales, home decor or clothing.
+- Manufacturing on a new level.
+Any scenario works well with AR, where enriching your view with **industry data** gives you an advantage.
+- Sometimes **visualization is everything**.
+AR applications in education, field service, medicine, business and coding can make a real difference for your clients and colleagues.

+## 7 uses of augmented reality that will matter to your business

+### 1. Consumer experience and shopping

 Retail is the first field to be disrupted by AR applications.
 Gartner say, [by 2020, 100 million consumers will shop in augmented reality](https://www.gartner.com/smarterwithgartner/gartner-predicts-a-virtual-world-of-exponential-change/).

-You can completely change the life of your colleagues by making them more successful at work with AR tools.

-## 7 uses of augmented reality that will matter to your business

-### 1. Consumer experience and shopping

 You can enhance your web-shop, as well as your brick and mortar stores with stunning AR experiences.
 We'll se examples for both scenarios.